farirpgs/fari-app/lib/srds/fate-core.md

 Most of the time, it should be pretty obvious when you need a new face for a location—when the old one dies or is somehow permanently removed from the game, or is boring now, it’s probably time to change things up.

-{example}

-When the heroes rescued Lord Bornhold’s son, Carris, from the Smuggler Queen, Lord Bornhold became indebted to them.
+> When the heroes rescued Lord Bornhold’s son, Carris, from the Smuggler Queen, Lord Bornhold became indebted to them.
 To reflect this, Amanda changed a few of his aspects to make him more friendly to the PCs and less subservient to Barathar.
+>

-When Barathar was defeated, Amanda figured she needed someone to step in and take over the underworld.
+> When Barathar was defeated, Amanda figured she needed someone to step in and take over the underworld.
 Carris and Barathar had become lovers during Carris’s captivity, and he’s not happy about her death.
 He’s so unhappy, in fact, that he decides to take her place and become the Smuggler King of the Sindral Reach.
 Because he’s vowed to retake the underworld in Barathar’s name (and because Amanda didn’t have any stats prepared for Carris), Amanda writes up new NPC stats for Carris and turns him into a brand new villain for the PCs to confront.
 This one could get a bit sticky!

-##### Recurring Np Cs
+##### Recurring NPCs

 There are essentially two ways to reuse NPCs.
 You can either use them to show how the PCs have grown since they started, or use them to show how the world is responding to their growth.